Mouwrice/thesis-typst/jitter_noise/jitter_noise_results.typ

   )
 ) <maurice_drum_60fps_stability>

+At 60 fps it is however possible to increase the memory size without causing the markers to lag behind the actual movement.
+Using more frames to predict the current position leads to a more stable prediction.
+But even at just 4 frames it is shown that the prediction is a bit too stable.
+The stability shown in @maurice_drum_60fps_mem4_stability is slightly worse than with a memory size of 2 frames.

+#figure(
+  caption: [The signal stability from the `maurice_drum_60fps` measurement with a memory size of 4 frames with processing.
+Model: `LITE`, Marker type: `Landmark`],
+  placement: none,
+  table(
+      columns: (auto, 2fr, 2fr, 2fr),
+      align: (left, right, right, right),
+      table.header[Stability processed (mm)][X][Y][Z],
+      [mean],      [ 4.209328],     [ 1.327719],     [ 1.634284],
+      [std ],      [ 4.037256],     [ 3.022464],     [ 3.120164],
+      [min ],      [ 0.000018],     [ 0.000010],     [ 0.000007],
+      [25% ],      [ 1.179050],     [ 0.136544],     [ 0.149714],
+      [50% ],      [ 3.084383],     [ 0.431487],     [ 0.511141],
+      [75% ],      [ 6.089892],     [ 1.167036],     [ 1.695795],
+      [max ],      [40.776414],     [54.463532],     [53.594910],
+  )
+) <maurice_drum_60fps_mem4_stability>

+A possible explanation for the less pronounced impact of the method on the 60 fps recording could be attributed to the jitter.
+When closely looking at the jitter, we can see that the duration (in time) is the same across the 30fps and 60fps recordings.
+For example where the jitter would last 2 frames in the 30 fps recording, it would last 4 frames in the 60 fps recording.
+This means that the method has less of an impact on the 60 fps recording, as the jitter is already less pronounced.
+At 60 fps the jitter has a smoother curve instead of the sharp peaks at 30 fps.

+As with the 30 fps recording, the method does not have a negative impact on the accuracy.

 === Conclusion

 At 30 frames per second the method has a positive impact on the signal stability and the jitter.
+The same is true for the 60 frames per second recording, but the impact is less pronounced due to the smoother, stretched out, jitter.

 The method does not have a negative impact on the accuracy.
 The method does not improve the accuracy, but it does not worsen it either.